AREAL-DTA: Dynamic Tree Attention for Efficient Reinforcement Learning of Large Language Models: Dynamic Tree Attention

-\item \textbf{Visit prefix tree leaf nodes}: When the DFS traversal reaches a leaf node corresponding to a full sequence $\mathbf{s}_i$, the stack now contains the complete token sequence $\mathbf{s}_i$ along with its forward pass results (e.g., log-probabilities, entropy).
+\item \textbf{Visit prefix tree leaf nodes}: As illustrated in Figure~\ref{fig:dta-overview}, when the DFS traversal reaches a leaf node corresponding to a full sequence $\mathbf{s}_i$, the stack now contains the complete token sequence $\mathbf{s}_i$ along with its forward pass results (e.g., log-probabilities, entropy).
 At this point, we can compute the loss $\mathcal{L}(\mathbf{s}_i)$ (i.e., by summing the negative log-likelihood of the correct tokens or applying the RL reward on the trajectory) using the information in the stack.
 We then immediately inject the loss gradient at the output of this sequence --- effectively starting the backward pass for branch $\mathbf{s}_i$.
-By doing this as soon as a sequence’s forward pass is done (rather than after processing all sequences), we ensure that the computation graph for that sequence does not need to remain in memory once its gradients are backpropagated.
+By doing this as soon as a sequence’s forward pass is done (rather than after processing all sequences), we ensure that the computation graph for that tail token segment does not need to remain in memory once its gradients are backpropagated.